kasader/flakenet/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/kasader/flakenet?include_prereleases)](https://github.com/kasader/flakenet/releases)

-Wrap a `net.Conn` or `net.PacketConn` to simulate bandwidth limits, latency, jitter, and packet loss in Go tests.
+Wrap a `net.Conn` or `net.PacketConn` to simulate bandwidth limits, latency, jitter, and packet loss in Go tests. `flakenet` works at the connection level, so tests stay hermetic and run anywhere.

-`flakenet` works at the connection level, so tests stay hermetic and run anywhere.
+Iterates on [cevatbarisyilmaz/lossy][1] with two changes: queued delivery instead of a goroutine per packet, which bounds memory at high throughput, and FIFO ordering on streams, which fixes byte interleaving under high jitter.

 ## Usage